-On October 28, 2020, the Institut de la statistique du Québec made public a research report entitled l’Enquête sur la maltraitance envers les personnes aînées vivant à domicile (2017-2020) (Survey on the Mistreatment of Older Québec Adults Living at Home, 2017-2020).
+On October 28, 2020, the Institut de la statistique du Québec made public a research report entitled l’Enquête sur la maltraitance envers les personnes aînées vivant à domicile (2017-2020) (Available in French only) (Survey on the Mistreatment of Older Québec Adults Living at Home, 2017-2020).
 Over the last three years, Chairholder Marie Beaulieu has contributed to the intersectorial work leading to this first statistical portrait of the mistreatment of older Québec adults living at home.

 The completion of the 42nd measure of the Government Action Plan to Counter the Mistreatment of Older Adults 2017-2022 determined:

 - That 5.9% of the older adults who responded to the questionnaire reported experiencing mistreatment within the past 12 months;